Miroslav Bobek

-Miroslav Bobek (born 10 February 1967) is a Czech natural scientist and manager, since 2010 he has been the director of Prague Zoo and from 2014 to 2016 he was also president of the Union of Czech and Slovak Zoos.
+Miroslav Bobek (born 10 February 1967) is a Czech natural scientist and manager, from 2010 to 2025 he was the director of Prague Zoo and from 2014 to 2016 he was also president of the Union of Czech and Slovak Zoos.
 He worked for a long time in Czech Radio, where he became famous for his show "Revealed", in which he observed the life of the gorillas at Prague Zoo in the form of a reality show.

 Curriculum vitae

 Miroslav Bobek studied zoology at the Faculty of Science, Charles University in Prague.
 From 1993 to 2009 he worked for Czech Radio, where he initially worked as an editor and reporter.
 He was primarily involved in popularising science.
 In 1997, he was the head of the Rainbow Bridge project, which ensured broadcasting during the floods in Moravia.

 From 1998 to 2000 he was editor-in-chief of the radio station Prague.
 In 2000 he founded Czech Radio 8 (Online) and became its editor-in-chief.
 In 2005, he drew up the construction of the popular-science radio station Leonardo, of which he was the director until 2009.
 At the end of 2009 he won the selection procedure for the director of Prague Zoo and took over this function on 1 January 2010.
 In June 2014 he was elected president of the Union of Czech and Slovak Zoos (UCSZOO).
 He held this position until 2016.

 Miroslav Bobek is married to Klára, they have a son, Kryštof, and a daughter, Markéta.